 5) Perimeter Termination

 5.1 The final appearance of the roof perimeter depends upon maintaining equal tension on the membrane while installing the Termination Bar completely around the roof's edge.
-Do not stretch the membrane; just keep it taut enough to maintain uniform appearance.
-On non-insulated roofs and before installing the membrane, a cleaner, angular perimeter edge appearance can be achieved by mechanically attaching a 4" X 4", 26 gauge "L" metal over the existing edge transition.
+There's no need to stretch the membrane; just keep it taut enough to maintain uniform appearance.
+On non-insulated roofs and before installing the membrane, a cleaner, angular perimeter edge appearance can be achieved by attaching a 4" X 4", 26 gauge "L" metal over the existing edge transition.
 Install the Termination Bar starting first in the middle of the side and working towards each end.
-Place the bar over the membrane below the any existing "J Channel" or at least down the side enough to assure fastening to solid wood.
+The Termination Bar will be placed over the membrane below the any existing "J Channel" or at least down the side enough to assure fastening to solid wood and covering any water entry points.
 The J Channel may be hammered flat before covering with the membrane.
 If preferable, new J Channel may also be installed in lieu of the supplied Termination Bar.
 Contact us for further information if this is a considered option.

 5.3 Inspect the roof to make sure all work is completed.
 Remove any debris from the membrane.